-Children's Centre staff who are employed by the school are required to follow the school's child protection procedures as outlined in the school Child Protection Policy.
-Schools are not required to have separate policies to cover Early Years Foundation Stage requirements provided the requirements are already met through an existing policy (Statutory Framework for the Early Years Foundation Stage 2021, page 21, 3.3).
+Children's Centre staff (Family Outreach Workers) who are employed by the school are required to follow the school's child protection procedures as outlined in the Child Protection Policy.
+Schools are not required to have separate policies to cover Early years foundation stage requirements provided the requirements are already met through an existing policy (Statutory framework for the early years foundation stage for group and school based providers 2024 (paragraph 3.5).
+The senior Designated Safeguarding Lead should be familiar with the safeguarding and welfare requirements set out in the early years statutory framework.
 Children's Centre managers who are employed by the school and acting as designated/deputy designated safeguarding leads must be trained to the same standard as all other designated leads in school.